satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and software packages were used.
 Such information can complement an article’s methods section.

-We propose that data and software be submitted together with the article.
+We propose that data and software (including scripts containing parameters) be submitted together with the article.
 This not only facilitates transparency for all readers including reviewers but also facilitates reproducibility and encourages method reuse.
 For example, a workflow graph from a neuroimaging analysis captures numerous details in a compact visual form which would otherwise be absent in a methods section (see Figure 4).
 Furthermore, several journals (e.g. Science - sciencemag.org , Proceedings of the National Academy of Sciences - pnas.org) are now mandating submitting all components necessary to reproduce the results of a study as part of article submission.

 While rerunning an entire study’s analysis might not currently be feasible as part of a review, simply exposing code can often help